oliver23n/TODO/README.md

 - [License](#license)

 ## Description
 -  TO-DO is a user-friendly task and to-do list management app that helps you stay organized and boost productivity.
 Easily create, prioritize, and track your tasks, ensuring you stay on top of your daily responsibilities.
-Simplify your life and accomplish more with TaskMaster.
+Simplify your life and accomplish more!

 ![homepage](./assets/images/homepage.png)
 ## Installation